HelgeCPH/db_course_nosql/README.md

-# db_course_nosql
-This is a repository containing code and auxiliary artefacts for the sessions on NoSQL databases in the DB course at CPH Business Academy

 # Schedule

-## Monday, 20 March, 2017 -- Intro to GraphDBs, Neo4J, and Cypher
+## Monday, 20 March, 2017 - Intro to GraphDBs, Neo4J, and Cypher

   * Intro to graph databases
   * Why do we need another paradigm?
   * CRUD operations in Cypher and Query Structure

-## Monday, 27 March, 2017 -- Interacting with Neo4J from Java
+## Monday, 27 March, 2017 - Interacting with Neo4J from Java

   * Data import from CSV files, GraphML files, etc.
   * How to access Neo4J from Java?